Strategic Partner Recruitment & Management Fits In The

 - High, high quality leads.
 (Much higher than you’ll ever buy!
 These are not high-churn shoppers!)
-By precisely targeting your strategic partners, you’re simultaneously precisely targeting the kind of business you want for your firm.
-Clients who are pre-disposed to multiple policies, appropriate limits and emotional loyalty.
+By precisely targeting your strategic partners, you’re simultaneously precisely targeting the kind of business you want for your insurance agency.
+Clients who are predisposed to multiple insurance policies, appropriate limits and emotional loyalty.

 - Super high closing ratio.
 It’s not uncommon for partner-generated referrals to close around 80%.

 - Very, very low cost per lead.
 In many cases, the only “costs” are soft costs: the expense of creating and managing relationships.
 In some cases, you may pay commission splits.
-In most, you’re exchanging the solution to a problem in exchange for a lead.
-No hard cost involved.
+In most cases, you’re exchanging the solution to a problem in exchange for a lead.
+There is no hard cost involved.

 1. Get crystal clear on your goal for your partnerships